lmariglianodelft/Appendix-B---Wastewater-Network-Expansion-Optimisation-in-the-Larnaka-District-Cyprus-/README.md

 - construction of the sewer-to-road helper network;
 - generation of the Rooted Dijkstra reference scenario;
 - generation of the Prim--Steiner reference scenario;
+- verification that the generated layouts are acyclic (rooted trees);
 - estimation of new-pipe length and pipe-only cost;
 - generation of scenario outputs for the non-budgeted networks.